Cuprate/old_book/src/monero/database/types.md

   uint64_t already_generated_coins;
 };
 ```
 A data structure used in the `alt_block` table to keep track of important metadata for alternative blocks.
-Essentialy what is mandatory to
+Essentially what is mandatory to
 decide wether this block lead to reorganize the mainchain or not.

 #### output_data_t